Manya2302/Swapchat/replit.md

 - Unused TypeScript files were renamed to *.bak to prevent compilation errors
 - The server entry point (server/index.ts) loads server/index-main.ts which uses the .js route files
 - Updated MONGODB_URI in .env to point to local MongoDB: `mongodb://localhost:27017/swapchat`
+- Fixed email service to check configuration at runtime instead of module load time, ensuring OTPs are sent to Gmail

 ### Environment Variables